cguleria/devops_lab_tests/README.md

 # devops_lab_tests
-Testing for lab purpose only
+This is a placeholder for git interview questions